 Regular instructors are required to assist in training and evaluating trainee instructors.
 This includes allowing a trainee instructor to teach 25 percent of a course the regular instructor is teaching, to provide feedback for the trainee instructor on PTAD's Trainee Instructor Feedback Form and to submit the form to PTAD.

 Regular instructor approval automatically expires for instructors not teaching within a four (4) year period.
 Instructors may reapply for approval.

-Every four (4) years, regular instructors are required to file for reapplication indicating courses which he or she desires to continue to teach, proof of teaching within the last four (4) years and proof of taking the required educational courses to remain an instructor.
+Every four (4) years, regular instructors are required to file for reapplication indicating courses which they desire to continue to teach, dates taught within the last four (4) years and proof of taking the required continuing education and professional development programs to remain an instructor.
 PTAD will verify courses taught using evaluations received for instructors during the expiring approval period.
 Regular instructors seeking reapplication must also submit proof of watching PTAD's video, Educational Course Instructor Responsibilities, within the three month period preceding the date of reapplication.

 Continuing education credit determinations for instructing courses must be made by TDLR.